AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

 ### Create a config.php file

 As mentioned in [Configuration management](#configuration-management), after upgrading, you must create an updated `config.php` file.
-Complete any additional configuration changes through the Admin in your Integration environment.
+Complete any additional configuration changes through the Admin in your integration environment.

 **To create a system-specific configuration file**: